eclipse-opendut/opendut/.ci/deploy/localenv/ansible/README.md

 ## How to use

-1. Install Ansible on your machine, e.g on Debian-based systems:
+1. Install Ansible on your machine, e.g. on Debian-based systems:
    ```sh
    sudo apt install ansible
    ```